openaiservice/jojoblacklist-APK/README.md

 * Privacy Assurance: Strong data management mechanisms safeguard user information.
 * Community Support: Landlords can help each other by sharing information and maintaining a healthier rental market together.

-Tagline: "Data screening, essential for self-protection"
+「 Data screening, essential for self-protection 」